alexander-camuto/BDI_DL_seminars/README.md

    > Introduces 'CycleGan', which gives impressive 'style transfer' performance.
 Key insight is that we want the composition of both 'translation' networks to give us back our input.

-### Week 7 - Variational Autoencoders and Generative Adversarial Networks
+### Week 7 - Deep Reinforcement Learning and Frontiers in Deep Learning

 1. **Human-level control through deep reinforcement learning; Mnih et al; 2015**